 The securities issues statistics cover the issuance of securities other than shares (i.e. debt securities) and of listed shares by euro area residents.
 The statistics relate to outstanding amounts (stocks), transactions (gross issuance, redemptions and net issuance) and growth rates.

 Information on securities issues is an important element in monetary and financial analysis.
 For borrowers, securities issues are an alternative to bank finance.
 Holders of financial assets may view securities issued by “non-banks” as partial substitutes for bank deposits and negotiable instruments issued by banks.
 Over time, shifts between direct finance (through securities markets) and indirect finance (through the banking system) may affect the transmission mechanism of monetary policy, as they may change the euro area's financial structure.

 The latest statistics on securities issuance at the euro area level are published in a monthly press release (for publication dates, see the statistical release calendar under Events).

-Get the latest available data presented in the format of the Statistics bulletin tables
+Latest available data presented in the format of the Statistics bulletin tables:

 Securities issues statistics cover issues by entities resident in the euro area.
 Issues by foreign-owned entities located in the euro area are also classified as issues by euro area residents.
 Issues by entities located outside the euro area but owned by euro area residents are treated as issues by non-euro area residents.